 The main purpose of a disciplinary code and disciplinary procedure is to specify and regulate the standards applicable in the workplace.
 The disciplinary code is important to set the ground rules for acceptable and non-acceptable behaviour in the workplace.

 Discipline, certainty and consistency throughout the whole company or organisation can be achieved in this manner.
 If someone does not adhere to the disciplinary code and it results in unacceptable behaviour, a disciplinary procedure is required to deal with this behaviour in an appropriate and justified manner.

 The two parties to the disciplinary code are the employee and the employer.
 The role of the employer is to ensure that all employees are made aware of the disciplinary code and the standards set around behaviour in the workplace.
 The employer specifies expected behaviour in the organisation.

 The second party is the employee who is expected to comply with the disciplinary code and disciplinary procedures.
-It is also the responsibility of the employee to ensure that he or she is knowledgeable in terms of the disciplinary code and procedures.
+It is also the responsibility of the employee to ensure that he or she is knowledgeable in terms of the disciplinary code and disciplinary procedures.
 The employee should at all times be aware of expected and acceptable behaviour by knowing the standards set for the workplace.

 NEASA provides Labour Law Representation and other Labour Law Services if you require.
 Give us a Call or let us call you.

 Disciplinary procedures should be followed where Disciplinary action becomes necessary.
 Disciplinary action is recommended when a rule is breached, which cannot be condoned, and is considered serious and unacceptable.
 Disciplinary action can also follow an unsuccessful counselling process.

 Disciplinary action is regulated by the Labour Relations Act and requires both procedural and substantive fairness from the employer.

 Employers should familiarise themselves with the disciplinary procedural requirements for a fair hearing or utilise the services of their employer’s organisation in this regard.